elizabeth-h-art/lizzierambles/blog/introductiontoithkar.md

+---
-# Worldbuilder's Log: An Introduction to Ithkar
+title: Worldbuilder's Log: An Introduction to Ithkar
+---

 ![Map of Ithkar](/assets/Ithkar.jpeg)